vaibhavverma9999/News-Category-Prediction/README.md

 # News-Category-Prediction

+Frontend is implemented using FLASK API.
+Python scripts are called using HTML and Flask API.

+Inside Python Notebook:
 This model predicts news category.
 I will use the concepts of Machine Learning.
 I compared the performance of two algorithms in correctly classifying the category of the news.
 I used Multinomial Naive Bayes and Logistic Regression.
 For Multinomial NB, I got accuracy of 93.86%.
 For Logistic Regression, I got accuracy of 94.01%.
 I split the dataset into 70% train dataset and 30% test dataset.

 Tools Used:
 1. Python
 2. Numpy
 3. ScikitLearn libraries
+4. Flask API

 Method:
 1. Import the dataset into the python notebook.